fsasm/Compr-MIPS/Readme.md

 constructs that build upon this assumption.
 One such construct is the jump table that is used for switch statements.
 GCC has a flag that prevents the generation of jump tables.

+The compilers are not aware of the compressed instructions and do not select the optimal instructions for it.
+Compilers that are aware of it could rearrange the registers so that more instructions could be compressed.